Dalaw: Reception

+Fidel Antonio Medel of PEP.ph predicts that it will do well in the box office even if the film is his least favorite Kris Aquino movie.
+The Philippine Star praised the cast's performance and the film's narrative even if it has a simple premise.

 The film marks the return of Kris Aquino to the horror genre, in which she was tagged as 'Philippine's Box-office Horror Queen' due to the success of her two previous films, Feng Shui and Sukob.

-The film was a box-office success, placing in third place at the list of the highest-grossing entries for the 2010 Metro Manila Film Festival.
+The film earned 96 million pesos, placing third on the list of the highest-grossing entries for the 2010 Metro Manila Film Festival.